stevejgordon/ProgNetWorkshop2019/README.md

 # Turbocharged: Writing Highly Performant C# and .NET Code Workshop

-Thsi is a 3 hour workshop run at ProgNET 2019.
+This is a 3 hour workshop run at ProgNET 2019.

 ## Pre-requisite Setup